CodeFrite/How-To-GO-ETH/core/asm/lexer.md

 }
 ```

 The principle of the `lexer` is pretty straight forward.
-It reads the source code, character by character and tries to form words by follwing a defined grammar.
+It reads the source code, character by character and tries to form words by following a defined grammar.
 In the case of EVM opcode, a line of code can contain a:
 - `comment` which starts with `;;`
 - `element` in alpha characters
 - `number` in digits